Prague Tips for the Over 60s

 You Are Aged 70 or Over

-If you are aged 70 or over then this is very simple.
-If you are a non-EU citizen and you carry your passport with you then you get free Prague public transport.
-If you are an EU Resident then you have the option of using your Passport, National ID card or National Resident Permit (note that a driving licence is NOT a valid form of ID).
-There are one or two limitations i.e. if you have large luggage like a suitcase then you are still required to buy a luggage ticket (CZK16 at the time of writing).
+If you are aged 70 or over then if you are a non-EU citizen and you carry your passport with you then you get free Prague city public transport.
+If you are an EU Citizen/Resident then you have the option of using your Passport, National ID card or National Resident Permit (note that a driving licence is NOT a valid form of ID).
+There are one or two limitations i.e. if you have large luggage like a suitcase then you are still required to buy a luggage ticket (CZK20 at the time of writing).
 Also this does NOT apply to the Airport Express which although listed as a DPP service it is NOT public transport.
 This also gives you free travel on local Prague “PID” trains.
 If you do not wish to carry any of these documents with you then you have the option of buying the PID card explained earlier in the 60-64 section.

-In Prague a “Senior” discount normally kicks in aged 65.
+In Prague a “Senior” discount normally kicks in aged 65 but it varies.
 In all cases you will be asked for proof of age at the time of buying a product and in some cases when you are redeeming a product.
 In most cases it’s up to 50% discount but some are even more generous.
 Strangely the Jewish Museum does NOT offer a senior discount.
 Examples of Senior Discounts include:

 Old Town Hall Museum and Tower (40% discount)